Beer in Northern Ireland: History

 The Celtic tradition of brewing beer almost certainly existed in Ireland from before 1,000 BC using barley.
 The Roman Emperor Julian the Apostate, in a 1,600-year-old poem, described Celtic beer as smelling “like a billy goat.”
 Historically Ireland produced ale without the use of hops, as the plant is not native to Ireland, which led in the 18th century to importing quantities of hops from England.

 During the 18th century, the Irish Parliament used taxation to encourage brewing at the expense of distilling, reasoning that beer was less harmful than whiskey.
 In the 1760s about 600,000 barrels of beer were brewed annually in Ireland.
 In the 1760s, the Royal Dublin Society offered prizes to brewers who used the most Irish hops and those that produced the most Porter.

 During the interwar period in Northern Ireland, "many drinkers preferred whiskey to beer."

 The Caffrey's Ulster Brewery, established in Belfast in 1897 and taken over by Bass in 1974, closed in 2004, so ending big company brewing in Northern Ireland.
 Stout is the most preferred beer in Northern Ireland, with lager second and bitter beer as a distant third preference.
 Guinness, brewed at St James's Gate Brewery in Dublin, is still a popular stout beer in Northern Ireland.

-Hilden Brewing Company claims to be Ireland's current oldest microbrewery, founded in 1981.
+Until its closure in 2025, Hilden Brewing Company claimed to be Ireland's oldest microbrewery, founded in 1981.

 In 2007, Clotworthy Dobbin, produced by Whitewater Brewing Company, was judged one of the best 50 beers in the world.

 The number of microbreweries in Northern Ireland has significantly increased in recent years, from five in 2012 to a peak of thirty in 2018.

 For many years Northern Ireland's craft breweries called for a change in the law, which prevented them selling their produce directly to the customer on site or online.
 This also incurred additional costs using a third party for sales.
 In 2023, an Amendment to the 2021 Licensing and Registration of Clubs Act (Northern Ireland) created a new category of license for local producers, allowing them to sell directly to the public.
+While this was celebrated as a positive step forward, craft brewers still view licensing laws as outdated and restrictive to growth.
+Breweries such as Bullhouse, Boundary, and Modest Beer, among others continue to campaign for changes that would allow for laws to be more aligned with the rest of the UK.
+An example of some of the restrictions was highlighted in 2026 when the supermarket Lidl opened a pub in order to benefit from alcohol sales when its Belfast store was denied an off-sales licence under the surrender principle.